apache/pekko-persistence-cassandra/docs/src/main/paradox/configuration.md

 @@snip [reference.conf](/core/src/main/resources/reference.conf)

-Journal configuration is under `akka.persistence.cassandra.journal`.
+Journal configuration is under `pekko.persistence.cassandra.journal`.

-Snapshot configuration is under `akka.persistence.cassandra.snapshot`.
+Snapshot configuration is under `pekko.persistence.cassandra.snapshot`.

-Query configuration is under `akka.persistence.cassandra.query`.
+Query configuration is under `pekko.persistence.cassandra.query`.

-Events by tag configuration is under `akka.persistence.cassandra.events-by-tag` and shared b `journal` and `query`.
+Events by tag configuration is under `pekko.persistence.cassandra.events-by-tag` and shared b `journal` and `query`.

-The settings that shared by the `journal`, `query`, and `snapshot` parts of the plugin and are under `akka.persistence.cassandra`.
+The settings that shared by the `journal`, `query`, and `snapshot` parts of the plugin and are under `pekko.persistence.cassandra`.

 ## Cassandra driver configuration